 A student who is applying for admission to a UCalgary Continuing Education program must complete an admission form, and pay a non-refundable fee.
 For admission to a specific program, please see the 'Admission' details on the appropriate program page.
-Your admission to the program will lock in the requirements leading to your graduation.
+Your admission will set the requirements leading to your graduation.

 Prior to admission, an applicant whose primary language is not English must demonstrate English language proficiency requirements.

 In most programs, you can take courses first and enrol later.
-You can apply for credit for those courses that you have successfully completed and which meet the current certificate or diploma requirements.
+You can apply for credit for those courses that you have successfully completed and which meet the current program requirements.
 However, as programs are subject to change, we recommend you apply for admission as early as possible.
 Once you are admitted, you can be confident that you have locked in the requirements leading to your graduation.

 Understanding YOUR program requirements